-The post-war global economic development, also referred to as the golden age of capitalism,8 meant global expansion of economic growth.
+The post-war global economic development, also referred to as the golden age of capitalism, meant global expansion of economic growth.
 The term globalization began to be used in the 1980s, although many historians claim that the globalization of international trade had already started with Columbus's arrival in America in 1492.
 The exploration of new continents led to worldwide trade and eventually to globalization of individuals through their connectivity in global networks.
 This connectivity reflected the technological developments that enabled international trade and cross-boundary transactions.
 In essence, this could be considered a positive development, bringing the world closer together.
 The technological developments in aviation, logistics and the internet in the 1990s changed the world further and new markets and producers emerged.
-The generation born in the 1940s saw revolutionary technological developments, space exploration, the fax and the digital camera.
+The generation born in the 1940s saw revolutionary technological developments such as the introduction of the television, jet planes, personal computers, space exploration, the fax and the digital camera.
 All these developments led to more complicated products, which consisted of more different materials.
 These days, products such as laptops and complex surgical instruments consist of almost all elements of the periodic table.